MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-web-deploy-problems-with-visual-studio.md

 [!code-console[Main](cmdsample/troubleshooting-web-deploy-problems-with-visual-studio/sample20.cmd)]

-To allow this user to publish, you'll need to set up delegation per the instructions at [https://www.iis.net/learn/publish/using-web-deploy/configure-the-web-deployment-handler](../using-web-deploy/configure-the-web-deployment-handler.md).
+To allow this user to publish, you'll need to set up delegation per the instructions at [Configure the Web Deployment Handler](/iis/publish/using-web-deploy/configure-the-web-deployment-handler).

 If the account is able to log in, but hasn't been granted the rights needed to publish the content, you'll see the following error message: